microbiomedata/nmdc-metadata/docs/has_numeric_value.md

 # Slot: has numeric value

-connects a quantity value to a number
+Links a quantity value to a number

 URI: [nmdc:has_numeric_value](https://microbiomedata/meta/has_numeric_value)